percona/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

    This option accepts a string argument that specifies the log sequence number (:term:`LSN`) to use for the incremental backup.
 It is used with the :option:`--incremental` option.
 It is used instead of specifying :option:`--incremental-basedir`.
 For databases created by *MySQL* and *Percona Server* 5.0-series versions, specify the as two 32-bit integers in high:low format.
 For databases created in 5.1 and later, specify the LSN as a single 64-bit integer.

+.. option:: --kill-long-queries-timeout=SECONDS

+   This option specifies the number of seconds innobackupex waits between starting ``FLUSH TABLES WITH READ LOCK`` and killing those queries that block it.
+Default is 0 seconds, which means innobackupex will not attempt to kill any queries.

+.. option:: --kill-long-query-type=all|update

+   This option specifies which types of queries should be killed to unblock the global lock.
+Default is "all".

+.. option:: --lock-wait-timeout=SECONDS

+   This option specifies time in seconds that innobackupex should wait for queries that would block ``FLUSH TABLES WITH READ LOCK`` before running it.
+If there are still such queries when the timeout expires, innobackupex terminates with an error.
+Default is 0, in which case innobackupex does not wait for queries to complete and starts ``FLUSH TABLES WITH READ LOCK`` immediately.

+.. option:: --lock-wait-threshold=SECONDS

+   This option specifies the query run time threshold which is used by innobackupex to detect long-running queries with a non-zero value of :option:`innobackupex --lock-wait-timeout`.
+FLUSH TABLES WITH READ LOCK`` is not started until such long-running queries exist.
+This option has no effect if --lock-wait-timeout is 0.
+Default value is 60 seconds.

+.. option:: --lock-wait-query-type=all|update

+   This option specifies which types of queries are allowed to complete before innobackupex will issue the global lock.
+Default is all.

 .. option:: --log-copy-interval

    This option specifies time interval between checks done by log copying thread in milliseconds.